aerostack2/aerostack2/README.md

 # Aerostack2

+> :warning: **This is an unmantained branch**: Galactic is EOL and we would not further developing for this ROS 2 version !

 Aerostack2 is a ROS 2 framework developed to create autonomous multi-aerial-robots systems in an easy and powerful way.

 Currently is developed and tested over ROS 2 humble (over Ubuntu 22.04) and galactic (over Ubuntu 20.04).